Appeals of OWC Court Decisions in Louisiana Workers Compensation

-In other words, Courts of Appeal will only overturn the workers compensation district Judge if the findings are clearly wrong.
+In other words, the Courts of Appeal will only overturn the workers compensation district Judge if the findings are clearly wrong.

 And that also means that when there is conflict in the testimony, the Courts of Appeal will not substitute its own evaluations or inferences if the trial court's evaluations of credibility and inferences of fact are reasonable.

-So that means that if two witnesses at trial are testifying to facts that are incompatible against each other, the Court of Appeal will not just decide that it would have believed the party which the workers compensation district Judge did not believe.
+So that means that if two witnesses at trial are testifying to facts that are incompatible against each other, the Court of Appeal will not just decide that it would have believed the party which the workers compensation District Judge did not believe.

-And it also means that if two experts witnesses at trial are testifying to different conclusions, the Court of Appeal will not just decide that it would have believed the expert witness that the workers compensation district Judge did not believe.
+And it also means that if two experts witnesses at trial are testifying to different conclusions, the Court of Appeal will not just decide that it would have believed the expert witness that the workers compensation District Judge did not believe.

 Therefore, questions of credibility and believability are left to the workers compensation district Judge, not the Court of Appeal.